KanoComputing/kano-api-client/README.md

 <!-- will expose `window.Kano.apiClient` -->
 ```

 Assign the API to a variable including the settings.
-The settings options are our worldUrl,resolve and log
+The settings options are our defaultUrl,resolve and log

-worldUrl: The URL of the API you are querying.
+defaultUrl: The URL of the API you are querying.

 resolve: If result is true all populated Returns will be their values otherwise they will be returned as individual promises.